Choosing what kind of health insurance to buy is one of the most important decisions you can make as the head of a household.

 First things first, before you get overwhelmed comparing a bunch of different plans and premiums, think about what you and your loved ones really need.
 Write down all the names of everyone in your immediate family and list all the health conditions they may have that will need medical attention in the upcoming year.

 Think about their pre-existing conditions as well as anything that is likely to change in their health in the near future.
-Children, for example, may be coming up on an age when they’ll need a new set of vaccinations and flu shots.
+Children, for example, maybe coming up at an age when they'll need a new set of vaccinations and flu shots.
 On the other hand, any elderly family members under your roof might need life insurance in addition to health insurance.

 It's also important to remember that you can't predict everything.
 It's not like you can know for sure if someone is about to break a bone or need stitches, or if they'll contract a serious disease.
 As such, it's usually better to opt for more extensive health plans if they're available to you and yours.